HelmyBlub/chatSim/tasks.md

 Tasks done today:
+- store chatter names in localStorage, but not test names, use them
 - job "food gatherer"
     - gathers mushrooms all the time
     - can carry up to 10 mushrooms